Martin-Li-96/GEOM-7200/README.md

 - Finally the script will download the data and save the data to a csv file.
 **(Note)**
   Because this script is use a proxy ip from google, sometimes it will not working.
 You can easily get a new proxy ip from google and update the proxy ip in the script.
+If the script is faild, just try more times.
+Good Luck!
 If you meet any troubles or bugs, feel free to make comments.